marolAI/seams-workshop.github.io/_project/03_reuse.md

    * what changes in file naming and organization would be useful?
    * what new tests, if any, would be helpful?

-Alternative.
-Replace parts of your package with an existing module.
+Exercise 2.
+Replacing parts of your package with an existing module.

 1. Identify replaceable modules.
    * list 3 parts of your project where you suspect that someone has done this before, and you might benefit from their work